paarthd00/Interdimensional-Aliens/README.md

 # Interdimensional-Aliens

-React Native(Typescript) app integrated Rest API, using the Rick and Morty API.
-Checkout different characters and their planets.
+React Native(Typescript) app integrated Rest API, using the famous Rick and Morty API.
+Checkout different aliens and their planets.